 Ideally, all fish in a selected sling or tote will be sampled.
-However, where a full sling or tote is not needed to get the desired poundage or number of fish for the sample, a method for selecting a quarter, third, half and so on, is needed.
+However, where a full sling or tote is not needed to get the desired poundage or number of fish for the sample, a method for selecting sampled fish is needed.